-Tapflo supply a number of different pumps, one of which is a Centrifugal Pump.
-The Tapflo Team have put together a list of frequently asked questions and a case study using a Centrifugal Pump to ensure you make the right decision when selecting your pump!
+Included within Tapflo UK’s pump portfolio is a range of Centrifugal Pumps to suit a variety of applications.
+Our team have put together a few frequently asked questions and a case study which features a Centrifugal Pump to ensure you make the right decision when selecting your pump!